protocol/nft-website/docs/concepts/non-fungible-tokens.md

 What makes an NFT different from an animated GIF file on someone's website, or from other kinds of digital records like a spreadsheet?

 The differences hinge on a few core properties of the blockchain design.
 The primary function of a blockchain network is to get all the participants to agree on a single shared "state of the world".
-For Bitcoin, the shared state is the balance of every account, while for Ethereum that shared state is the inputs and outputs of smart-contract interactions.
+For Bitcoin, the shared state is the balance of every account, while for Ethereum, that shared state is the inputs and outputs of smart-contract interactions.
 Because the members of the network are spread out across the world, it takes time for everyone to converge on the same state, and there are special rules to prevent cheating or malicious behavior.
 Once everyone has agreed on the state, it becomes part of the canonical history of the blockchain.

 As new blocks are added to the chain, earlier blocks become harder and more expensive to modify.
 Soon — generally within a few blocks — the cost to "change history" becomes so great that it is effectively impossible, and the information recorded in the blockchain can be considered permanent.